TheLocust3/budgeting/README.md

 ## todo

 ### next
+ - gather user accounts into some metadata object
+   - what are accounts called?
  - Move business logic API to graphql
-   - what sort of schema should it have?
  - some way to manually insert Plaid credentials
  - Better puller
    - Think about how this scales, pull off of queue?
 Don't rely on DB row lock basically